INVISTA’s Training Needs Met by Hooke College

 At a Glance

-Custom training at Hooke College of Applied Sciences pairs clients with experienced instructors.
+Custom training at Hooke College of Applied Sciences, a member of The McCrone Group, pairs clients with experienced instructors.
 INVISTA scientists learned techniques that empowered them to get the most from their samples.

 INVISTA is one of the world’s largest integrated producers of polymers and fibers.
 With a business presence in over 20 countries, their products are found in everything ranging from clothing and carpets to cars and computers.
 As a leader in innovations and developments in nylon, spandex, polyester, and specialty materials, INVISTA relies on efficient and accurate research processes.